Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 - Don’t worry about whether your dashboard tells a story.
 Narratives don’t help people make sense of data.

-- Focus on cramming in as many gadgets as possible.
-This is playtime, and you have a bunch of new toys after all.
+- Focus on cramming in as many gadgets as possible; this is playtime, and you have a bunch of new toys after all.

-- Use this as an opportunity to show off your incredible Jira dashboarding skills, rather than focusing on communicating clearly.
+- Use this as an opportunity to show off your incredible Jira dashboarding skills rather than focusing on communicating clearly.

 - Don’t use color.
-Keep your dashboard bland, boring, and ensure your audience needs to put in the work to understand it.
+Keep your dashboard bland and boring; ensure your audience needs to put in the work to understand it.

 - Include numerous gadgets with lots of text; make it look like a collage of newspaper clippings.
 Make the text small so people can give their browser’s zoom functionality a good test drive.